Comparing NeoGenomics (NASDAQ:NEO) and Digipath (OTCMKTS:DIGP)

 |-0.38

-Digipath has lower revenue, but higher earnings than NeoGenomics.
+Digipath has higher earnings, but lower revenue than NeoGenomics.
 NeoGenomics is trading at a lower price-to-earnings ratio than Digipath, indicating that it is currently the more affordable of the two stocks.

 Summary